 Cut the top off of the bulb of garlic and remove the individual cloves.
 Smash the cloves with the back of your knife and remove the paper.
 Add to the bowl.

-Drizzle the vegetables with about 1-1½ Tbsp of olive oil and sprinkle with ¼ of the salt and pepper mixture.
+Drizzle the vegetables with about 1-1½ tablespoon of olive oil and sprinkle with ¼ of the salt and pepper mixture.
 Mix to combine.

 When the 10 minutes of air roast is up, remove the tray with the potatoes and flip them so they evenly brown.